-Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques
+Learn to solve Medium Sudoku level 3 puzzle game 3 by advanced Sudoku techniques

-Follow step by step solution to Sudoku level 3 game 3 to learn how to solve a hard Sudoku game.
-Hard Sudoku technique X wing provided the main breakthrough.
+From the step by step solution to Sudoku level 3 game 3, learn to solve a medium hard Sudoku game.
+Advanced Sudoku technique X wing needed to breakthrough.

 This Sudoku level 3 game happened to be not easy and needed use of advanced Sudoku technique X wing for the critical breakthrough.